 - c.
 Web Address: Provide your organization's website.
 Information provided here will be used for administrative purposes only, and will not be provided to panelists for review.
 Note: Many GAP discipline areas allow website links to be submitted as part of the work samples in Part 2.
 Review the information under Tab 6: Additional Items & Tab 7: Items to Upload for a list of allowable work sample types, and instructions on how to submit them through the Applicant Portal.
 If links are listed as an accepted work sample for your discipline, they will be reviewed by panelists. - d.
 Type of Applicant: Select the item that best characterizes your organization from the menu in the first drop down box.
 Additional choices are optional. - e.
-Employer/Taxpayer Identification Number (EIN/TIN): Enter the 9-digit number that was assigned by the Internal Revenue Service; do not use a Social Security Number. - f.
+Employer/Taxpayer Identification Number (EIN/TIN): Enter the 9-character number that was assigned by the Internal Revenue Service; do not use a Social Security Number or a 12-character EIN/TIN number. - f.
 Organizational UEI: All organizational applicants for federal funds must have a UEI.
-Enter your organization's UEI here.
-You can find your UEI in your System for Award Management (SAM) record.
-If you cannot locate your UEI, contact SAM for assistance.
+Enter your entity's UEI here.
+You can find your entity's UEI in the System for Award Management (SAM) record.
+If you cannot locate your entity's UEI, contact SAM for assistance.
 NOTE: Do not enter a DUNS number here.
-The UEI you enter here must match the UEI associated with your organization's SAM (System for Award Management) record that was used as part of your Grants.gov registration.
-Otherwise, your application will not be validated by Grants.gov and will be rejected. - g.
+The UEI you enter here must match the UEI associated with your entity's SAM (System for Award Management) record that was used as part of your Grants.gov registration.
+Otherwise, your application will not be validated by Grants.gov and will be rejected.

+g.
 Congressional District: Enter the number of the Congressional District where the applicant organization is physically located.
 The Congressional District that you enter here must match with the Congressional District that shown in the Business Information section of your organization's SAM (System for Award Management) record.